Workplace Injuries, Rehabilitation And Compensation,

 Approximately 60% of workers are covered directly by Return to Work SA and their claims agents Gallagher Bassett and Employers Mutual Limited.
 The other 40% are exempt employers who take out their own insurance and administer their own claims portfolio.
 The Act and the regulations apply equally to both groups of employers/employees.

 The MFS is an exempt employer.
-The South Australian Fire and Emergency Services Commission (SAFECOM) is responsible for the administration of all workers compensation matters relating to firefighters.
+The South Australian Fire and Emergency Services Commission (SAFECOM) is responsible for the administration of all workers rehabilitation and compensation matters relating to firefighters.

 Injured at work?